-Composite / Tooth Colored Filling
+Composite / Tooth Colored Fillings

 We always strive to give our patients a variety of choices in care along with the information they need to make the best decisions.
 Fillings come in a variety of materials today.
 Traditionally, they were almost exclusively made of metal.
 However, Dr. Leon-Guerrero is now able to give patients better smile aesthetics thanks to tooth-colored filling materials.